War crimes in the Syrian civil war: The Al-Khatib Trial

-On 14 February 2021, Eyad Al-Gharib, a former intelligence officer of Syrian President Assad's regime, was convicted by the Higher Regional Court of Koblenz, Germany of assisting the torture of prisoners under the process of Universal Jurisdiction.
-The Al-Khatib trial was a landmark trial in that it was the first time a member of Assad's regime was openly implicated for a Crime Against Humanity and was regarded by many human rights activists as the beginning of securing accountability for the Syrian government's systemic usage of torture against civilians.
+On 14 February 2021, Eyad Al-Gharib, a former Syrian intelligence officer, was convicted by the Higher Regional Court of Koblenz, Germany of assisting the torture of prisoners under the process of Universal Jurisdiction.
+The Al-Khatib trial was a landmark trial in that it was the first time an official of the Assad government was openly implicated for a Crime Against Humanity.
+Many human rights activists hoped this would be the beginning of securing accountability for the Syrian government's systemic usage of torture against civilians.
 The case stemmed from a series of joint complaints filed in 2015 in Germany, Austria, Sweden, and Norway by Syrian survivors, activists, and lawyers.
 Al-Gharib was accused of being a part of a police unit that arrested civilians following anti-government protests in the city of Douma and took them to the detention center known as Al-Khatib, Branch 252, where they were subjected to torture.
 Al-Gharib was convicted of accessory to crimes against humanity and sentenced to four and a half years in prison.
-He had come to Germany seeking asylum in 2018 after defecting his position as a sergeant major in Assad's regime and was arrested a year later by German police.
+He had come to Germany seeking asylum in 2018 after defecting from his position as a sergeant major in the Assad armed forces and was arrested a year later by German police.
 Al-Gharib went on trial in April 2020 with a senior Syrian ex-official, Anwar Raslan, who is accused of overseeing the torture of detainees at the Al-Khatib prison.
 Al Gharib had testified against Raslan during his pretrial police interrogation and implicated the ex-official in more than 10 deaths of prisoners.
 On 13 January 2022, Raslan was sentenced by the state court in Koblenz to imprisonment for life "for a crime against humanity in the form of killing, torture, severe deprivation of liberty, rape and sexual coercion in unity of action with 27 counts of Mord, 25 counts of dangerous bodily harm, two counts of especially serious rape, sexual coercion, 14 counts of deprivation of liberty for more than one week, two counts of hostage-taking and three counts of sexual abuse of prisoners."
 As of 13 January 2022, the judgement was not yet legally binding, which means the defendant or his attorneys were given a week to appeal the verdict.